-Joint guidance to ensure English learner students equal access to education (February 2015 School Leader Update)
+Joint guidance to ensure English learner students equal access to education

 On January 7, 2015, the U.S. Department of Education and the U.S. Department of Justice released joint guidance to schools and school districts on ensuring English language learners have equal access to a high-quality education.
 The guidance comes nearly 40 years after the U.S. Supreme Court’s ruling in Lau v.
 Nichols that all students deserve equal access to a high-quality education regardless of their native language or whether they can speak English.